samareshbera/oslab/README.md

    Note: To see output on terminal, use `make VERBOSE=1 check`

-   Credit: This page is created based on https://www.ccs.neu.edu/home/skotthe/classes/cs5600/fall/2016/labs/pintos-setup.html
+   Acknowledgement: This page is created based on https://www.ccs.neu.edu/home/skotthe/classes/cs5600/fall/2016/labs/pintos-setup.html